GPS (Global Positioning System) tracking on the Construction Site : Workforce

 GPS on the Construction Site

-Now let’s examine GPS on the construction site – specifically as a tool for tracking and monitoring a site’s labor force.
+Now let’s examine GPS on the construction worksite – specifically as a tool for tracking and monitoring a site’s construction workforce.
 Read more here.

-First, it is important to consider that construction sites are multi storied horizontal AND vertical spaces that extend above and below ground level while growing and changing over time – thus, there definitively needs to be a 3rd dimension added to the data stream when tracking a worker accurately through the site.
-When GPS and WiFi are used to triangulate a worker’s exact location - this is a HORIZONTAL location only – and without a vertical data point the accuracy of a worker’s location within a construction site is incomplete.
+First, it is important to consider that construction worksites are multi storied horizontal AND vertical spaces that extend above and below ground level while growing and changing over time – thus, there definitively needs to be a 3rd dimension added to the construction data stream when tracking a worker accurately through the site.
+When GPS and WiFi are used to triangulate a worker’s exact location - this is a HORIZONTAL location only – and without a vertical construction data point the accuracy of a worker’s location within a construction worksite is incomplete.

 Second, because GPS location tracking depends on staying in constant contact with an array satellites via the worker’s tag or beacon – the battery drain can be severe.
 This adds the extra component of managing your team so that each worker is monitoring and recharging the battery in their tag/wearable throughout each shift.